Fahadalbassam/Algo/backend/README.md

 # Option Pricing Backend

-This backend provides option pricing APIs for European call options using Black-Scholes and Monte Carlo methods, plus a compare endpoint to check pricing differences.
+This backend exposes option pricing APIs for European call options using Black–Scholes and Monte Carlo, plus a compare endpoint.
+For project context, setup from the repo root, dataset notes, and roadmap, see the **[root README](../README.md)**.

 ## Setup